seaguest/cache/README.md

 - **Two-level cache** : in-memory cache first, redis-backed
 - **Easy to use** : simple api with minimum configuration.
-- **Data consistency** : all in-memory instances will be notified by `Pub-Sub` if any value gets updated, redis and in-memory will keep consistent.
+- **Data consistency** : all in-memory instances will be notified by `Pub-Sub` if any value gets updated, redis and in-memory will keep consistent (if cache update policy configured to UpdatePolicyBroadcast).
 - **Concurrency**: singleflight is used to avoid cache breakdown.
 - **Metrics** : provide callback function to measure the cache metrics.

 ## Sequence diagram

+### cache get policy
+ - GetPolicyReturnExpired: return found object even if it has expired.
+ - GetPolicyReloadOnExpiry: reload object if found object has expired, then return.
+### cache update policy
+ - UpdatePolicyBroadcast: notify all cache instances if there is any data change.
+ - UpdatePolicyNoBroadcast: don't notify all cache instances if there is any data change.

+The below sequence diagrams have GetPolicyReturnExpired + UpdatePolicyBroadcast.

 ### Reload from loader function